 Our All-Knowing, Sovereign God

-Jeremiah is often called “the weeping prophet.”
-He also wrote the book of Lamentations which refers to a funeral dirge.
+Jeremiah is often referred to as “the weeping prophet.”
+He also wrote the book of Lamentations, which refers to a funeral dirge.
 Jeremiah grieved over the judgment of his people and the destruction of the once flourishing and beautiful city of Jerusalem by the Babylonians.
 The destruction was God’s judgment on a people who had repeatedly turned their backs on Him (Jer.
 2.13).
-But before doing so, God through Jeremiah called the people to repentance and warned of the judgment that would come if they did not repent.
+However, before doing so, God, through Jeremiah, called the people to repentance and warned them of the judgment that would come if they did not repent.

 Chapter 2.19: